awsdocs/amazon-workspaces-administration-guide/doc_source/workspace-maintenance.md

 If you prefer, you can maintain your WorkSpaces on your own schedule\.
 When you perform maintenance tasks, we recommend that you change the state of the WorkSpace to `ADMIN_MAINTENANCE`\.
 When you are finished, change the state of the WorkSpace to `AVAILABLE`\.

-When a WorkSpace is in `ADMIN_MAINTENANCE` mode, the following behaviors occur\.
+When a WorkSpace is in `ADMIN_MAINTENANCE` mode, the following behaviors occur:
 + The WorkSpace does not respond to requests to reboot, stop, start, or rebuild\.
 + Users cannot log in to the WorkSpace\.
 + An AutoStop WorkSpace is not hibernated\.